sansculotte/pd-zmq/README.md

 ZeroMQ is a barebone, ultra-efficient message Queue system with a flexible architecture, see: http://zeromq.org

 Puredata is a visual multimedia programming environment, see: http://puredata.info

 version 0.0.3
-at the moment functionality is basic, but the thing is generally usable. zeromq is a very basic but powerfull library so it is easy to shoot your- self in the foot. check out the [FAQs](http://zeromq.org/area:faq) for some advice on usage, or consult [the guide](http://zguide.zeromq.org/page:all) for an extensive introduction to its architectural possibilites.
+At the moment functionality is basic, but the thing is generally usable. zeromq is a low-level, powerfull library so it is easy to shoot your- self in the foot. check out the [FAQs](http://zeromq.org/area:faq) for some advice on usage, or consult [the guide](http://zguide.zeromq.org/page:all) for an extensive introduction to its vast architectural possibilites.

 send and receive are using the FUDI protocol, which makes it great for connecting PD patches, but slightly akward for use with external nodes.